Leo-Malay/Codeforces_solved/README.md

   <li>Try to use scanf and printf (They are a lot faster trust me!)</li>
   <li>Always use long long int when in doubt.
 Always check the constraints.</li>
   <li>Never lose Hope.
 Rating Doesnt matter</li>
-  <li>Don't do competitive Programming.
+  <li>Don't only do competitive Programming.
 Also do Developement alongside.
 (Make Website, App etc & use your competitive knowledge in that :))</li>
 </ol>